 If you’re like me, you’re now held accountable to partner with God to begin rebuilding.
 As beautiful as marriage is, it really takes two people to devote themselves to doing the work required to make it that way!
 It doesn’t just happen (as much as I know we sometimes wished) & it’s never one spouse’s sole responsibility.
 If you’re in a place where you can’t say your husband or wife is your friend, there is so much hope for you!

-One of our assignments as a wife is to be our husband’s helpful friend.
-Someone who adds to our husband and doesn’t take away.
-Someone who encourages him instead of discourages him.
-Someone that assists him with the load he carries!
-Another way we can grow our friendship with our men is by being their mate.
-What things does your husband like?
-Do you come alongside him and get to know him in those ways?
-Do you make it a priority to become interested in the things he’s interested?
+Let's strive to be someone who adds to our husband or wife, and doesn’t take away.
+Someone who encourages them instead of discouraging them.
+Someone who assists them with the load they carry!
+Another way we can grow our friendship with our spouse is by being their mate.
+What things does your spouse like?
+Do you come alongside them and get to know them in those ways?
+Do you make it a priority to become interested in the things they are interested in?

-Doing this can really strengthen the bond you share with your husband!
-Lastly, as a companion, you have the opportunity to help and your spouse spiritually!
-Sit down with the Holy Spirit and ask Him about your husband!
-Ask Him about your husband’s destiny, his spiritual gifts, and the things he needs in order to fulfill what God has place him on this earth to do!
+Doing this can really strengthen the bond you share with your spouse!
+Lastly, as a companion, you have the opportunity to help your spouse spiritually!
+Sit down with the Holy Spirit and ask Him about your spouse!
+Ask Him about your their destiny, spiritual gifts, and the things they needs in order to fulfill what God has placed them on this earth to do!

-When you begin to prioritize taking interest in the things that affect your husband, Spirit, soul, and body, you will see your friendship with him grow stronger!
+When you begin to prioritize taking interest in the things that affect your spouse, their spirit, soul, and body, you will see your friendship with them grow stronger!